ef15c/oberon_stm32f4/README.md

 # oberon_stm32f4
 Portage of Oberon system to stm32f429i-disco board<br><br>
-<b>Version 6 released!</b><br>
+<b>Version 7 released!</b><br>

-* Oberon MSP430 compiler:<br>
-Work in progress: parser and generator are under testing.
-Instruction generator and disassembler are tested OK.
-See osmp/README.md for information about MSP430 specific extensions.
-* Minor fixes on OM4 compiler.
-* Introduction of one time initialized global variables in OM4 and OMSP compilers:<br>
-  Global variables whose type is followed by an hypen sign are now read only, except in the initialization block of the module.
-* Kernel.Coalesce fix
-* StackTrace fix (requires recompilation of modules)
-* Improved mouse management
+This is the first release of the MSP430 toolchain.
+The compiler, the test modules and several examples are located in omsp folder.
+See omsp/README.md

+There is also several bugs fixed in the OM4 compiler.

+The files names suffixed by M4 have been renamed to the original names.

 <br>
-QWERTY keyboard can be activated by middle clicking on the text "OM4P.Compile InputM4Qwerty.Mod ~"<br>
+QWERTY keyboard can be activated by middle clicking on the text "OM4P.Compile InputQwerty.Mod ~"<br>
 displayed in yellow in the middle of the System.Tool window.
 Restart the system to load the updated Input module.<br>
 <br>